The Pearl of Austria - Lake Hallstatt

 Once we picked up the rental car and exited the airport, we drove west on the Austrian A-4 autobahn to the S-6 where we headed south to the A-9.
 This took us northwest & just west of Stainach we exited onto the Austrian route 145 (Salzkammergut Strasse).
 At Esselbach, we exited onto the westbound Koppenstrasse which brought us into Obertraun.
 The Koppenstrasse rolls through some incredible mountains & forests, and sometimes had the appearance of a bicycle path!

 Since 1997, the use of all Autobahnen and Schnellstraßen requires the purchase of a vignette (toll sticker) for passenger cars up to 3.5 tonnes or a GO-Box (electronic toll system) for trucks and buses.
+Your rental car company may, or may not, have already equipped your rental car with a vignette.
+Be sure to inquire, or you will possibly be ticketed.
+Note further that "speed cameras" are to be found in various locations throughout Austria.

 It is still important to have a mapping system (we used our cell phone) but be prepared with a paper map backup if you find yourself out of cell tower range.
 Because the area we were headed to is mountainous, we knew that cell phone coverage could become erratic in various locations.